Jelly Roll Morton Sheet Music and Biography

-Born in New Orleans, Ferdinand Joseph LaMothe became known professionally as Jelly Roll Morton.
+Born in New Orleans on 20th October 1890, Ferdinand Joseph LaMothe became known professionally as Jelly Roll Morton.
 He achieved fame as a ragtime jazz pianist and composer.

 Music critic Scott Yanow wrote, “Jelly Roll Morton did himself a lot of harm posthumously by exaggerating his worth…Morton’s accomplishments as an early innovator are so vast that he did not really need to stretch the truth.”

-Jelly Roll died in 1941 due to an incident dating back to 1938 when he was stabbed in the head and chest whilst living in Washington.
-After the stabbing he was refused entry to the nearby ‘whites only’ hospital and had to travel further away to a black hospital.
-His treatment there wasn’t the best and as a result he experienced shortness of breath and illness for the rest of his life.
+Jelly Roll died in 1941 three years after being stabbed in the head and chest whilst living in Washington.
+After the stabbing, he was refused entry to the nearby ‘whites only’ hospital and had to travel further away to a black hospital.
+His treatment there wasn’t the best and as a result, he experienced shortness of breath and illness for the rest of his life.
 They chose to leave Washington, ending up in a New York hospital suffering from asthma for three months.
 Jelly Roll’s condition continued to deteriorate.
 His plan was to move to Los Angeles and continue his career.
-Sadly he died in the Los Angeles General Hospital.
+Sadly he died in the Los Angeles General Hospital on 10th July 1941.

-On music-scores.com we have a few downloads of Jelly Roll Morton Sheet Music for you to download.
+On music-scores.com we have some original transcriptions of Jelly Roll Morton sheet music ion PDF format for you to download.